kjan98/info1300/final-final/README.md

 ![](readme_imgs/resources.png)

 To fully interact with the site, clone this repository.
+Then unzip the images folder.
 If you have atom, right click on the index.php page and scroll down until you see the PHP: Start Server option.
 Click it.
 If you don't have atom, you can start the php server on your terminal.

 ```
 cd path/to/your/app